punchplatform/kooker/README.md

 kubectl delete -f examples/punchline_java_example.yaml
 ```

-> :info: the default namespace is used to run the example.
+> :information_source: the default namespace is used to run the example.

 ## Check the UIs